I am not a student. Can I apply?

 No, they are not.
-All of the faculty in the Department of Contemporary English as well as the staff at the Center for International Understanding speak English.
+All of the faculty in the Department of Contemporary English as well as the staff at the Global Communication Center speak English.
 Additionally, we are eager for our students to communicate in English and require that interns only speak English on campus unless they are taking Japanese lessons or participating in after school activities.
 Regarding housing, even if a homestay is your preference, some families like the opportunity to speak English and interact with students from other cultures.
 As intern responsibilities only require English, Japanese is not necessary.
 However, some knowledge of Japanese can be helpful for living in Japan, especially if you prefer to live in an apartment.
 For homestays, some families are willing to offer a homestay but may be nervous about the language barrier.
 In these cases, trying to use some Japanese with them would be a good way to break the ice.
-As exchange students and IC students also live in the same furnished apartment building as interns (current as of the 2017-2018 academic year), help in English is also available.
+As exchange students and IC students also live in the same furnished apartment building as interns, help in English is also available.

 Our aim is for interns to work and communicate with Japanese and other international students in English.
 While an interest in Japan and Japanese is required, Japanese language skills are not.
 We are looking for interns who are interested in teaching and cross-cultural exchange.
 One of our program goals is for interns to spend most of their time at school communicating with students in English.